Skip navigation

 Enter to Win Raffle Prizes

-BONUS: Participating in Plan Week activities offers you the chance to win great prizes like gift cards, City Tech swag, and the $200 grand prize!
-Fill out the response form (if you're asked to log in, use your CUNYfirst login name and password).
+BONUS: Participating in Plan Week activities offers you the chance to win great prizes!
+Fill out the Plan Week Questionnaire (if you're asked to log in, use your CUNYfirst login name and password).
 Start the form at any time and save your progress each day to submit at the end of Plan Week when you have answered all of the questions.